-- The business must be a for-profit start-up or early stage venture, less than 2 years old, and having receive less than $250,000 revenue (including grants).
+- The business must be a for-profit start-up or early stage venture, less than 2 years old, and having received less than $250,000 revenue (including grants).
 (A Benefit Corporation is acceptable.)

 - A plan for expanding an existing business may be submitted, with approval of the Competition Committee.

-- Business ideas submitted to expand an existing business must exhibit the entrant's clear and significant equity interest in the expanded business.
+- Business ideas submitted with the intent to expand an existing business, must exhibit the entrant's clear and significant equity interest in the expansion of the business.